Free World

-The Free World is a propaganda term, primarily used during the Cold War from 1945 to 1991, to refer to the Western Bloc and aligned countries.
+The "Free World" is a propaganda term, primarily used during the Second World War and Cold War, to refer to the Allies, Western Bloc and aligned countries.

-The term refers more broadly to all liberal democracies collectively, as opposed to authoritarian regimes such as communist states.
-It has traditionally primarily been used to refer to the countries allied and aligned with the United States, the European Union and NATO.
+During the Second World War, the term was primarily used against fascist states.
+During the Cold War, the term referred more broadly to all liberal democracies collectively, as opposed to communist states.
+It has traditionally primarily been used to refer to the countries allied and aligned with the United States, the European Union, and NATO.
 The term "leader of the free world" has been used to imply a symbolic and moral leadership, and was mostly used during the Cold War in reference to the president of the United States.

 History of the concept

 Origins

-During World War II, the Allied powers viewed themselves as opposing the oppression and fascism of the Axis powers, thus making them "free".
-Following the end of World War II, the Cold War conception of the "Free World" included only anti-Soviet states as being "free", particularly democratically elected states with free speech, a free press, freedom of assembly and freedom of association.
+The term "Free World" emerged in the political discourse of the United States in May 1940, following Germany's attack on Belgium, the Netherlands, and France during World War II.
+It denoted all democracies that resisted authoritarian and world revolutionary states such as Germany, Italy, Japan, and the Soviet Union.
+In June 1941, U.S. President Franklin D. Roosevelt explicitly used the term when urging Congress to approve military aid.
+However, following the United States' entry alongside the Soviet Union in the war, Roosevelt used the term primarily in reference to the United Nations in opposition against Germany, Italy, and Japan.

-During the Cold War, many neutral countries, either those in what is considered the Third World, or those having no formal alliance with either the United States or the Soviet Union, viewed the claim of "Free World" leadership by the United States as grandiose and illegitimate.
+In the years that followed the war, particularly during the Cold War, the "Free World" came to encompass a bloc of democracies, such as the United States and many Western European nations, along with their anti-communist but authoritarian allies.
+In 1950, U.S. Representative Daniel J. Flood commented "He used the phrase 'free world' all the time—the free world, the free world, the free world.
+That impressed me very much vis-à-vis the Communist world, for instance.
+It is a tremendously good propaganda term.
+Is it being plugged enough?"

-One of the earliest uses of the term Free World as a politically significant term occurs in Frank Capra's World War II propaganda film series Why We Fight.
-In Prelude to War, the first film of that series, the "free world" is portrayed as a white planet, directly contrasted with the black planet called the "slave world".
-The film depicts the free world as the Western Hemisphere, led by the United States and Western Europe, and the slave world as the Eastern Hemisphere, dominated by Nazi Germany, Fascist Italy and the Japanese Empire.
+During the Cold War, many neutral countries—either those in what is considered the Third World, or those having no formal alliance with either the United States or the Soviet Union—viewed the claim of "Free World" leadership by the United States as grandiose and illegitimate.